 As one last reminder of the importance of keeping your websites protected, below is the advice given by an expert on website security to all WordPress users following the worldwide brute-force attacks by botnets on WordPress in 2013 …

 Owners of websites based on WordPress CMS must improve at least basic security settings and implement best practices such as the use of robust passwords and the accurate management of “admin” accounts.

 Pierluigi Paganini, Chief Information Security Officer, Security Affairs

-As you can see, website security is very important if you run a WordPress site.
-Hopefully, this information has shown you what to do to keep your WordPress site protected from brute force attacks.
-If you need any further help or assistance with WordPress security, please seek help from a professional WordPress security specialist, or search for a professional WordPress technical provider on WPServiceFinder.com.
+As you can see, website security is of the utmost importance if you run a WordPress site.
+Hopefully, this information has provided you with the initial guidelines and direction you need to keep your WordPress site protected from brute force attacks.
+If you need any further help or assistance with WordPress security, please seek help from a professional WordPress security specialist, or search for a WordPress service provider in our WordPress Services Directory.

-Also, do yourself a favor and subscribe to WPCompendium.org to receive notifications whenever we publish new articles and tutorials on WordPress security and tutorials about new security plugins.
+We also recommend subscribing to WPCompendium.org to receive notifications whenever we publish new tutorials on WordPress security and reviews of new security plugins and solutions.

 "Your training is the best in the world!
 It is simple, yet detailed, direct, understandable, memorable, and complete."
 Andrea Adams, FinancialJourney.org